DhanushNehru/CustomCodeEditor/README.md

 In the cloud-free development environment where you can directly start coding.

-The below command will open up the index.html in a browser in gitpod `python -m http.server 8000`

 You can use Gitpod in the cloud [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/DhanushNehru/CustomCodeEditor/)

 ----